Photo by gpointstudio / Shutterstock.com

 4. Time it right

 One trick to negotiating is understanding the other person’s business.
 For instance, at certain times of the year, clothing stores are eager to get rid of seasonal merchandise.
-Car dealers might be pushing to meet an end-of-month quota.
-And every salesperson is more attentive when business is slow.
-New Year’s Eve is traditionally one of the best times to shop for a car – it’s end of the month, end of the year, and there are no customers in the showroom.
+Or, car dealers might push to meet an end-of-month quota.

 5. Pay with paper instead of plastic

-Businesses can pay up to 3 percent in transaction costs by accepting credit cards.
-If you’re paying cash, you deserve to take at least that much off the purchase price.
+Businesses can pay up to 3 percent in transaction costs when they accept a credit card for payment.
+If you’re paying cash, you deserve to take up to that much — or even more — off the purchase price.

 6. Don’t fear awkwardness